JesseHill/git-tutorial/README.txt

 $ git cat-file -t d65a
 blob
 ```
 It's a blob.
-How exciting.
+How exciting!
 > A blob is a Binary Large Object.
-They're generally used to store larger objects that have an unknown format - they're typically used for images, audio, or executables in a database.
-In git they're used to store the content of files in the working directory.
+They're used to store larger objects that have an unknown format - typically for images, audio, or executables in a database.
+In git they're used to store the content of all files in the working directory.

 Let's look at the format of the file itself.
 Create a ruby script that looks like this:
 ```ruby